groff: gtroff Output

 ===================

-This section describes the intermediate output format of GNU 'troff'.
+This section describes the 'groff' intermediate output format produced

-As 'groff' is a wrapper program around 'gtroff' that automatically
+As 'groff' is a wrapper program around GNU 'troff' and automatically

-Here, the term "troff output" describes what is output by 'gtroff',
+Here, the term "troff output" describes what is output by GNU

-while "intermediate output" refers to the language that is accepted by
+'troff', while "intermediate output" refers to the language that is

-the parser that prepares this output for the postprocessors.
-This
+accepted by the parser that prepares this output for the output drivers.

-parser is smarter on whitespace and implements obsolete elements for
+and implements obsolete elements for compatibility; otherwise, both

 The main purpose of the intermediate output concept is to facilitate